dotknewt/dotknewt.github.io/_drafts/2025-02-06-malspam-analysis-workshop.md

 ---

 Download the archive from here: https://github.com/helsecert/workshop_malspam/archive/refs/heads/main.zip and extract the files on your remnux VM

-> Most tools are preinstalled on remnux, the rest are `apt install`-able
+- Most tools are preinstalled on remnux, the rest are `apt install`-able

+> All stage1 archives have the password "infected"
+>> All "decoy.7z" files have the password of the URI used to download the decoy file